jupyterhub/binderhub/doc/setup-binderhub.rst

 GitLab
 ~~~~~~

-To access private GitLab, create an api token for your binderhub user under
+To access private GitLab repos, create an API token for your binderhub user
-"User Settings" > "Access tokens".
+under "User Settings" > "Access tokens".
 It at least needs the scopes "api" and
 "read_repository".

 .. figure:: _static/images/private-gitlab-repo-token.png